-The Board maintains ultimate responsibility for the oversight of TRE.
-The Board delegates authority for day-to-day management of some aspects of the business to certain functions and committees.
+The Board of Directors (the "Board") maintains ultimate responsibility for the oversight of TRE.
+The Board delegates authority for day-to-day management of the business to certain functions and committees.
 The Board and the committees operate under the guidance of formal terms of reference, which are agreed by the Board.